fabcotech/dappy-node/API.md

 }
 ```

-Example of a decode dns message (answer):
+Example of a decoded dns message (answer):
 ```json
 {
   "type": "query",